Skip to main content

 Welcome message

-The welcome message is the first message users see when they start interacting with your agent.
-You can personalize this message to match your agent’s purpose.
-To configure it, define the welcome_content schema in your agent file using the following fields:
+The welcome message is the first thing users see when they start interacting with your agent.
+Personalize this message to reflect your agent’s purpose.
+To configure it, define the welcome_content schema in your agent file:

 Example: